pjrt/pjrt.github.io/_drafts/Existentials-in-scala.md

 {% endhighlight %}

-This existential is similar to the `Existential` we defined above, except that we are now asking for an evidence for `AllowedType[A]` and capturing as part of the trait.
+This existential is similar to the `Existential` we defined above, except that we are now asking for an evidence for `AllowedType[A]` and capturing it as part of the trait.
 This means that, unlike before, we can't pass any random type
 anymore: